fastify/website/docs/Routes.md

 > })
 > ```

-If you declare multiple versions with the same major or minor, Fastify will always choose the highest compatible with the `Accept-Version` header value.<br/>
+If you declare multiple versions with the same major or minor, Fastify will always choose the highest compatible with the `Accept-Version` header value.

 If the request will not have the `Accept-Version` header, a 404 error will be returned.

 It is possible to define a custom version matching logic.
 This can be done through the [`constraints`](./Reference/Server.md#constraints) configuration when creating a Fastify server instance.